kyma-project/kyma/README.md

 ## Installation

-Install Kyma [locally](https://kyma-project.io/docs/root/kyma#getting-started-local-kyma-installation) and on a [cluster](https://kyma-project.io/docs/root/kyma#getting-started-cluster-kyma-installation).
+Install Kyma locally or on a cluster.
+See the [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

 ## Usage